Maybe you have seen a lot of weird cars in the world but the following vehicles will surprise you.

 This Firebird I which is still very interesting is the first car coming with gas turbine and manufactured and tested in the US

 The General Motor Firebird I looks similar to a fighter aircraft.
 Therefore, it might not be suitable to drive this odd-looking car in the city.
-This interesting car is the first one coming with gas turbine and was manufactured and tested in the US.
+This interesting car is the first one coming with a gas turbine and was manufactured and tested in the US.
 The legendary General Motors Styling Vice President, Harley J. Earl brought the idea of the Firebird I.

 Which car do you like the most?
 If possible, which one do you want to own?